How to use compost?

 A bit on the side

-Compost works wonders on garden borders, which can often fall victim to sandy, heavy and soggy soil.
+If you’re still wondering how to use your compost, it can work wonders on garden borders which can often fall victim to sandy, heavy and soggy soil.
 A light 5cm sprinkling of compost around the perimeter of your green space will keep food waste on edge (literally) and give the soil structure and added goodness.

 Bark up the right tree

 Don’t beat around the bush to reduce waste.
-Compost around it instead!
+Sprinkle compost around it instead!
 Branch out by spreading a 10cm layer of compost around the roots to ensure your trunks remain sturdy and upright.

 The added nutrients will stimulate growth, prevent disease and stave off weeds, ensuring your trees remain gloriously green and tall.